jcamilo05/Bootstrap/Readme.md

 **One column width**

-A column can be set with a predifined width, one can predifined how many columns set in a row, but taking in account that the max of columns is 12, so for example the following chunk of code set the second column with 7, and the otrhers two columns are adjust automatically, all depend of screen size.
+A column can be set with a predefined width, one can predefine how many columns set in a row, but taking in account that the max of columns is 12, so for example the following chunk of code set the second column with 7, and the others two columns are adjust automatically, all depend of screen size.

 ```html
 <div class="row">